 In the following blog post you will find a compelling article entitled "Does It Matter What I Wear?"
 The short answer to that question is a resounding yes, it does matter!
-The leadership at Sharon Baptist church has never been of the persuasion that we tell you how to dress and what to wear.
+The leadership at Sharon Baptist church have never been of the persuasion that we tell you how to dress and what to wear.
 The only exception to this being for those who are in leadership roles and those who participate in the services from the platform.
-Rather, believing that the head of each home and individuals sole liberty should dictate our dress standard for both men and women.
-I believe the principals outlined in the blog post will assist in helping you to understand, it does matter what I wear.
+Rather, believing that the head of each home and the individuals soul liberty should dictate our dress standard for both men and women.
+I believe the principles outlined in the blog post will assist in helping you to understand, it does matter what I wear.

 Speaking the truth in love,